 2. Import Duty Exemptions

-The high-precision machinery required for a solar module production line is typically imported, and these capital goods represent a substantial portion of the initial investment.
+High-precision machinery required for a solar module production line is typically imported, representing a substantial portion of the initial investment.

-How it Works: Approved industrial projects are eligible for significant exemptions from customs duties and other import taxes on capital machinery, equipment, and spare parts.
+How it Works: Approved industrial projects can receive significant exemptions from customs duties and other import taxes on capital machinery, equipment, and spare parts.
 In many cases, a 100% exemption is granted.
 This exemption can also extend to a percentage of the raw materials required for production for a set number of years.

 Business Impact: An exemption on import duties can reduce upfront capital expenditure by 15-25%.
-On a multi-million dollar investment, this represents a considerable saving, freeing up capital that can be allocated to operational runway or other critical areas.
+For a multi-million-dollar investment, this translates to a considerable saving, freeing up capital for operational runway or other critical areas.

 3. Accelerated Depreciation Allowance